staskine/42Push_Swap/README.md

   - 🚨 Must return an error for invalid inputs

 --
-## ▶️ Usage
-$ ./push_swap 2 1 3 6 5 8

---
 ##⚠️ Error Handling
-`$ ./push_swap 0 one 2 3
+- $ ./push_swap 0 one 2 3
-`Error
+- Error
 --
 ##✅ Verification
-To check your sorting efficiency:
+- To check your sorting efficiency:
-$ ARG="4 67 3 87 23"; ./push_swap $ARG | wc -l
+- $ ARG="4 67 3 87 23"; ./push_swap $ARG | wc -l
 --
 ##🏗 Sorting Algorithm
-This project uses Radix Sort, an efficient non-comparative sorting algorithm, optimized for the given constraints.
+- This project uses Radix Sort, an efficient non-comparative sorting algorithm, optimized for the given constraints.

 --
 ##🎯 Conclusion
-push_swap is a challenging sorting algorithm project that requires optimizing operations to sort a stack with the fewest possible moves.
+- push_swap is a challenging sorting algorithm project that requires optimizing operations to sort a stack with the fewest possible moves.
 Efficient implementation and algorithmic strategy are key to achieving a competitive solution. 🚀